B-Jones-RFD/sppyte/README.md

 ### Library

 Models a SharePoint site document library.

 #### Library(name, site)

-Create a document library connection directly.
+Connect to a document library.
+Useful alternative when you only need to interact with a single library.

 **Parameters**
 - __name__ (str): SharePoint library name